galenhuntington/hmp3-ng/README.md

 You will need to have `mpg321` installed, which is free software and widely available in package managers.
-Alternatively, `mpg123` can be used by compiling with the `-DMPG123` option, but, while your mileage may vary, in my experience it doesn't work as well.
+Alternatively, `mpg123` can be used by compiling with the `-DMPG123` option, but, while your mileage may vary, in my experience it doesn’t work as well.

 The build depends on the package `hscurses`, which in turn requires curses dev files.
-In Ubuntu/Debian, for example, these can be gotten by installing `libncurses5-dev`.
+In Ubuntu/Debian, for example, these can be obtained by installing `libncurses5-dev`.
 You probably also need `libncursesw5-dev`.

 ##  Use

-The `hmp3` executable is called with arguments containing a list of mp3 files or directories of mp3 files.
+The `hmp3` executable is invoked with a list of mp3 files or directories of mp3 files.
 With no arguments, it will use the playlist from the last time it was run, which is stored in `~/.hmp3db`.

 ```
 $ hmp3 ~/Music ~/Downloads/La-La.mp3